gleeds/cloudbbq/README.md

 See the [Noble Linux setup](https://github.com/noble/noble).

 ## Known Issues
-~~Cloud BBQ depends on the noble library for Bluetooth LE which in turn depends on node-xpc-connection which currently doesn't work in NodeJS 10.
-Cloud BBQ makes use of a PR branch of node-xpc-connection to add NodeJS 10 support, but this branch still only seems to work on MacOS.
-For linux, using NodeJS 8 appears to be the only solution for now.~~

 Noble has been abandoned by it's maintainer and a fork has been taken up by the community at [@abandonware/noble](https://github.com/abandonware/noble).
-Cloud BBQ has switched over to this library, but so far it's only tested on MacOS.
-It works with NodeJS 10 fine but not Node 15.
-It will be retest on Linux soon.
+Cloud BBQ has switched over to this library and it has been tested on NodeJS 10 and 8, at this point 10 is recommended.
+Newer versions of NodeJS are not currently compatible.

 ## Device Configuration
 Cloud BBQ defaults to expecting a 6 probe device.
 If your device has less probes, adjust the number in